romiemares/conflict-resolution/README.md

 # conflict-resolution

-## This is a sub-heading on Github
+## This is a sub-heading on Github Romie